expresspigeon/blog/src/content/kb/contacts/segments.md

 # Segments

-Our Segments are a st of rules defined by oyu for selecting contacts from your lists.
+Our Segments are a set of rules defined by you for selecting contacts from your lists.
 When a segment is executed it will select and add contacts from a list and will add them to a new or existing list.

 Please, see below that you can combine your contact properties into OR and AND blocks.
-We have no limit for number of conditions.
+We have no limit on number of conditions.

 ![](images/contacts/Selection_884.png)

-## Creation of segments
+## Creation of Segments

 One way to view and create segments for a list from the All Lists page: